FatemaNeemuch/Twitter/README.md

 Describe any challenges encountered while building the app.

+Embedding images was challenging and required debugging often but I was able to fix the errors and get my code to work.
+List view was difficult to implement with my code.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing